 1. Paint Those Cabinets – The greatest way to make an impact in your kitchen is to paint cabinets if they are in need of a makeover – as ours clearly were.
 Unfortunately, in an attempt to save money we bought really cheap paint which meant that I had to paint on so many more coats to get full coverage – 13 coats to be exact (that’s not a typo).
 So, spring for high quality paints because they will save you money and time in the long run.
 My friend Sarah at Grace in my Space does a fabulous tutorial on cabinet painting HERE.

 2. Choose the Right Cabinet Color – “When in doubt, paint it white.”
 Give potential buyers the opportunity to envision themselves making your house their home so white cabinets are not only a neutral but give them a proverbial blank slate.
 I know of someone who flipped a house and put it on the market a few months ago.
 The house looks great but they opted for blue cabinets.
 They are absolutely beautiful but they don’t fit everyone’s tastes.
 That house is still on the market.

-3. Backsplash and Countertops – Just updating the tile and backsplash dramatically enhances the look of a kitchen, giving it a fresh new feel and brightens up the space.
+3. Backsplash and Countertops – Just updating the tile and backsplash dramatically enhances the look of a kitchen and will help to sell your house in 7 days or less.
+These updates give your kitchen a fresh new feel and brightens up the space.
 Our former backsplash and counters were bright yellow laminate.
 I have nothing against laminate but these were very dated and needed a change!